-We’ve all tossed out leftover veggie scraps, thinking they’re done for, but did you know many common foods can actually regrow from scraps?
+We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

-My kitchen has turned into an experimental garden of sorts as I’ve (and my husband at times) tried to regrow everything from lettuce to celery with pretty good success.
-It turns out it’s easy, saves money, and makes for a fun project.
+My kitchen has become an experimental garden.
+My husband and I have tried to regrow everything from lettuce to celery, and we’ve had great success!
+It’s easy, saves money, and makes for a fun project.

 Before you throw out those leftover bits of carrots, cabbage, and onions, give regrowing a shot.
-With a little patience and the right conditions, you’ll be harvesting homegrown veggies from your countertop scraps in no time.
+You can grow fresh veggies from your countertop scraps with patience and the right conditions.

 - Carrots